 Best for large rooms

-Large rooms require an air conditioner with enough Btu to keep you cool.
-The Frigidaire 14,000 BTU Inverter Window Room Air Conditioner (model FHWW145WE1) can comfortably handle lofty and open spaces.
-It features an inverter compressor that adjusts its speed to maintain the room’s target temperature rather than just turning off and on, as most ACs do.
+Large rooms require an air conditioner with enough Btu to keep you cool — this one from Frigidaire delivers.
+With 14,000 Btu of cooling power, it can comfortably handle lofty and open spaces.
+The AC features an inverter compressor that adjusts its speed to maintain the room’s target temperature rather than just turning off and on, as most ACs do.

 The Frigidaire AC is one of the most powerful air conditioners I’ve tested, dropping the testing room’s temperature by four degrees in one hour.
 However, it was also one of the loudest units I’ve tested and used the most electricity.
 Fortunately, it features an Eco mode that balances noise, power use, and cooling.
 When running it on high, the electricity cost will be about $1.56 on average for an eight-hour day.